-Fathers Day has Always Looked a Little Different for Me
+Fathers Day - Always Different for Me

 Oh Fathers Day... that one day a year that's so special for many fathers and their children.
 It's also that one day a year that's just a little extra salt on the wound for us fatherless souls.
 Despite not being a child anymore, Fathers Day still has a particular sting and I wonder how things could have been, should have been.